tonybaloney/wily/README.md

   --help                       Show this message and exit.
 ```

 By default, wily will assume your project folder is a `git` directory.
-Wily will not build a cache if the working copy is dirty (has changed files not commited).
+Wily will not build a cache if the working copy is dirty (has changed files not committed).

 ```console
  $ wily build src/